The Navigator

 Example 3

-The Navigator of a Webflow with multiple pages will display logical structures and hierarchies according to the number of pages (see Figure 6).
+The Navigator of a Webflow with multiple pages will display logical hierarchies according to the number of pages (see Figure 6).

 Figure 6: Multiple Pages

-Creating a logical structure and hierarchy is very important when implementing behavioral conditions for two main reasons:
+Building accurate physical structures and logical hierarchies is very important when setting and implementing behavioral conditions for two main reasons:

-• Inheritance - when implementing a behavioral condition on Object-type components (Page, Container, and Array) all the components they nest will inherit the same behavioral condition.
+• Inheritance - when you apply a behavioral condition to an Object-type component (Page, Container, or Array), all nested components will automatically inherit that condition.

 • The path of nested components must be accurate when used with behavioral conditions.